 This year, as you think about budgeting for your car allowance, think about the tax waste.
 On average, car allowances can create $2,712 in tax waste a year per employee.
 That’s a lot of money to waste.
 Consider how your company could reallocate those funds to other areas of the business.
 With that in mind, you may start thinking about transitioning to another vehicle program.

-Mileage reimbursement is one of the most common auto reimbursement options.
+Cents Per Mile (CPM) is one of the most common auto reimbursement options.
 It can also be tough to budget for.
 Regions and routes change, business ramps up and cools down, and with all that going on, mileage fluctuates.
 You can guess at a figure for your T&E, but it’s never more than that: a guess.

 One way to cut down on driving expenses is adopting a mileage capture app.
 By implementing mileage capture across your mobile workforce you can cut down on mileage over spend.
 It also saves driving employees time by automating a typically manual process.

-Perhaps the scariest option is budgeting for a company-provided vehicle program.
+Perhaps the scariest option is budgeting for a fleet, or company-provided vehicle program.
 First, there’s fuel expense.
 As with a car allowance fuel card, companies with fleet vehicles that provide fuel cards have almost no insight into gas spend.
 Budgeting for an expense destined to balloon out of control is exhausting.
 Then there’s fleet repair and general maintenance costs.

 Some maintenance costs can be forecast based on previous records.
 The standard fleet vehicle is likely due for an oil change every quarter.
 Other repair costs, specifically relating to accidents, aren’t so predictable.
 And when there’s a vehicle accident, there’s typically someone to blame, which leads us to the third expense.